- Safety and Health Topics

 - Organic Solvents.
 National Institute of Occupational Safety and Health (NIOSH) Workplace Safety & Health Topic.
 Contains links to controls and recommendations for various organic solvents.

 - Preventing Bladder Cancer from Exposure to o-Toluidine and Aniline.
-US Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 90-116, (1990, December).
+U.S. Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 90-116, (December 1990).
 Presents significant new epidemiologic evidence that clearly associates o-toluidine and aniline with an increased risk of bladder cancer.

 - Preventing Adverse Health Effects from Exposure to Dimethylformamide (DMF).
-US Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 90-105, (1990, September).
+U.S. Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 90-105, (September 1990).
 Describes engineering controls, good work practices, and personal protective equipment (PPE) recommended for controlling exposures to DMF by inhalation and skin contact.

 - Chemical Glove Selection.
 National Ag Safety Database (NASD), University of Delaware, Cooperative Extension.
 Reviews the hazards associated with exposure to chemicals.